MaisonetteWorld/slate/source/index.html.md

 # Users

-Get user account details, stored addresses, and stored credit cards
+Validate user email and password.
+Does not handle any session and only return the user

 ## Gets the user account information